timothy/fcmElectronPush/README.md

 ### Running the App during Development

-The `angular-seed` project comes preconfigured with a local development web server.
+This project comes preconfigured with a local development web server.
 It is a Node.js tool called [http-server][http-server].
 You can start this web server with `npm start`, but you may choose to install the tool globally: